Exclusive: The NBA Player, the Congressman and the Epstein Files

 And,

-you know, he felt that the division, well, the FBS schools needed to come together and to work on these issues in a more collaborative fashion.
+you know, he felt that the division, well, the FBS schools needed to come together. and to work on these issues in a more collaborative fashion.

-And it was Jack's vision that by bringing EDs together and coming together on policies that they may have
+And it was Jack's vision that by bringing ADs together and coming together on policies that they may have, you know, common visions on would be a productive thing for college sports.

-And the conference structure makes that very difficult because they're all
+And The conference structure makes that very difficult because they're all

 competitors on the field and many times they're competitors off the field as well.
 So